Margaret Jenkins: Awards

-For her unique artistic vision, Jenkins has received numerous awards, including a Guggenheim Fellowship (1980), an Irvine Fellowship in Dance, the San Francisco Arts Commission Award of Honor, three Isadora Duncan Dance Awards (Izzies), and the Bernard Osher Cultural Award for her outstanding contributions to the arts community in San Francisco and the Bay Area and 2015 a Sustained Achievement Award from the Izzies.
+Jenkins has received numerous awards, including a Guggenheim Fellowship (1980), an Irvine Fellowship in Dance, the San Francisco Arts Commission Award of Honor, three Isadora Duncan Dance Awards (Izzies), and the Bernard Osher Cultural Award for her outstanding contributions to the arts community in San Francisco and the Bay Area and 2015 a Sustained Achievement Award from the Izzies.
 April 24, 2003 was declared “Margaret Jenkins Day” by San Francisco Mayor Willie Brown.
 On that day, she also received a Governor's Commendation from Governor Gray Davis.
 In 2013, she was awarded a residency at The Rockefeller Foundation Bellagio Center in Italy.